This is a tender results for our new Business Site in Poland

 • Structural investments in Narva (Estonia), Holic (Slovakia) and Gliwice (Poland) were completed, and operations were started.
 The start-up and ramp-up phase of the Gliwice investment is impacting profitability negatively in 2025.

-• On 23 May 2025, Fortaco Oy, a subsidiary of Fortaco Group Holdco Plc, signed an agreement on the sale of its Serbian subsidiary and its marine and energy business in Gruza, Serbia, to Entec Evotec AS.
+• On 23 May 2025, Fortaco Oy, a subsidiary of Fortaco Group Holdco Plc, signed an agreement on the sale of its Serbian subsidiary and its marine and energy business in Gruza, to Entec Evotec AS.
 The transaction was completed on 11 June 2025.

 • Fortaco completed the reorganisation of its financing, including the extension of the maturity of the bond debt by two years, EUR 20 million of new equity to further strengthen the balance sheet and the liquidity position, other favourable amendments to the terms and conditions of the bond contributing to cash-flow improvements in 2025 and 2026 as well as extending the maturity of the EUR 7.5 million super senior revolving credit facility by two years.